 What have been your career highlights?

-If you’d told me back when we were building Maker Village that it would ultimately be a place that fosters growth and development of at-risk youth, I wouldn’t have believed it.
+If you’d told me back when we were building Maker Village that it would ultimately be a place that fosters the growth and development of at-risk youth, I wouldn’t have believed it.

-“If you’d told me back when we were building Maker Village that it would ultimately be a place that fosters growth and development of at-risk youth, I wouldn’t have believed it.”
+“If you’d told me back when we were building Maker Village that it would ultimately be a place that fosters the growth and development of at-risk youth, I wouldn’t have believed it.”

 One of our members is a non-profit called Build Trybe.
 It’s a workforce development program for kids who are aging out of the foster system.
 They come into the makerspace to learn some basic skills, orient themselves in a shop, learn how to safely use the equipment, etc. This helps bolster their resumes with the intent to get them into a bridge or apprentice program where they can fully learn a trade.
 By creating a positive and welcoming environment we’ve been able to support organizations like Build Trybe that can potentially give kids the skills they need to get a job, get an apartment and put food on the table.

-Why Are You #MakerProud?
+Why are you #MakerProud?

 I’m proud to be a maker because so much of our world is built by humans and changed by humans.
 So to me, it’s critical to understand how the things that we make contribute to a better world.
 For example, making sure that the materials we use are sustainable.
 And then helping teach others so that instead of buying a product that might not have been ethically made… now that individual can create their own product instead.
 I love it when you can see that person getting inspired and wanting to share their experiences with others in turn.

-Find Nick on Instagram at @makervillagekc.
+Find Nick on Instagram @makervillagekc.